* This is the Veterinary Version. *

 In the acute hemolytic crisis, drugs such as cyclosporine (10 mg/kg/day, initially) or human intravenous immunoglobin (IVIG, 0.5–1.5 g/kg as a single dose) may also have benefit because of rapid onset of action.

 Pulmonary thromboembolism is a risk in dogs with IMHA.
 These dogs are often hypercoagulable, which can be documented with thromboelastography.
 Dogs documented to be in a hypercoagulable state should be anticoagulated with heparin, which may be used in combination with antiplatelet therapy (aspirin 0.5 mg/kg/day with or without clopidogrel 1–2 mg/kg/day) if the platelet count is >40,000/μL.
 The dosing range for heparin is wide and variable, and dosage also depends on whether fractionated or unfractionated heparin is used.
-Heparin therapy can be monitored using APTT or antifactor Xa concentrations (low-molecular-weight heparin).
+Heparin therapy can be monitored using activated partial thromboplastin time (APTT) or antifactor Xa concentrations (low-molecular-weight heparin).

 Mortality rates for IMHA range from 20%–75%, depending on the severity of clinical signs.
 Negative prognostic indicators may include a rapid drop in PCV, high bilirubin concentration, moderate to marked leukocytosis (28,000 to >40,000 cells/μL), increased BUN, petechiae, intravascular hemolysis, autoagglutination, disseminated intravascular coagulation, and thromboembolic complications.
 Moderate to marked leukocytosis has been reported to be associated with tissue necrosis, most likely secondary to tissue hypoxia or thromboembolic disease.
 Referral to tertiary care facilities may improve survival.